North York Board of Education

-The North York Board of Education (NYBE, commonly known as School District 13), officially the Board of Education for the City of North York is the former public school board for the former city of North York in Ontario, Canada.
+The North York Board of Education (NYBE, commonly known as School District 13), officially the Board of Education for the City of North York is the former public school board for the former city of North York in Toronto, Ontario, Canada.

 In 1998, the provincial Government of Ontario passed legislation which amalgamated North York into the City of Toronto.
 As part of the amalgamation process, the NYBE ceased to exist.
 Today, administration of schools in North York is handled by the Toronto District School Board.
 The NYBE building was located at 5050 Yonge Street, in the same complex as Mel Lastman Square, the former North York City Hall.
 This building now houses the Toronto District School Board offices.